Modular forms and K3 surfaces: Specializations of a one-dimensional family

 We briefly explain how we found the above family.
 As in \cite{E-Shimura}, we work with an extended Weierstrass form.
 Here we can translate $x$ so that all singular fibers have their singularities at $x=y=0$.
 In the present situation, this gives rise to the family

 In general, the $a_i(t)$ are polynomials of degree $\deg(a_i)\leq i+1$.
 Hence we have ten parameters to choose including $\lambda$, relative to one normalization by rescaling $x, y$.
 The above extended Weierstrass form guarantees that the fiber types are at least $I_4$, $I_2$, $I_0^*$, $I_2$ at $t=0,1,\lambda,\infty$ respectively.
 We can easily choose the coefficients of $a_2(t)$ to promote the fiber at $\infty$ to type $I_6$.
 Then we solve a system of three nonlinear equations in the five coefficients of $a_0(t), a_1(t)$ to derive the family $X_{\lambda, \mu}$.
-This can be achieved by appropriate combinations of the equations and a suitable choice of normalization.
+This can be achieved by appropriate linear combinations of the equations and a suitable choice of normalization.
+Details are available from the authors upon request.

+A few words on how we came to choose the family $X_{\lambda,\mu}$ might be in order.
+To allow for a substantial Galois action, there ought to be several reducible fibers.
+For a singular K3 surface of big class number over $\Q$ to appear as a specialization of the family, the fundamental discriminant eventually will have several distinct prime factors, so some of these already have to occur in the discriminants of the root lattices associated to the reducible fibers.
+Presently, these discriminants are, up to sign, $3, 5, 7, 4$ which shows that the family $X_{\lambda,\mu}$ is close to being optimal.
+On the other hand, the family is still accessible to an explicit parametrization; this is the main obstacle against working with families with even bigger discriminant (which is why later we retreat to extended mod $p$ methods, see \ref{ss:5460}, \ref{ss:2}).

 The family $X_{\lambda, \mu}$ can easily be specialized to a family $X_\lambda$ with $\rho(X_\lambda)\geq 19$ by degenerating the singular fibers, i.e.~merging fibers.
 There are two independent ways to do so.
 On the one hand, we can match $\lambda$ with one of the cusps.
 This results in four families.
 Each of them has several interesting specializations.
 The case where we merge $I_0^*$ with a $I_1$-fiber will be taken up in the next section (Example~\ref{Ex:1}).
-On the other hand, we can merge one of the $I_1$ fibers with another singular fiber using $\mu$.
-We now discuss one particular case.
+On the other hand, we can merge one of the $I_1$ fibers with another singular fiber by a suitable choice of $\mu$.
+We now discuss the most beneficial case.